-Note that if you install a firewall, it is a good thing to turn off the Windows firewall, not to run both at the same time.
-To do this, in Windows 7, go to Control Panel -> System and Security and select the windows firewall.
+Note that if you install a firewall, it is good to turn off the Windows firewall, not to run both simultaneously.
+To do this, in Windows 7, go to Control Panel -> System and Security and select the Windows Firewall.

 If I have an Antivirus, Why Have a Firewall?

 The firewall, however, is suspicious.
 If any new program tries to gain access to the internet - in our example, if the virus tries to send our credit card details to an external server - the firewall will immediately ask if we want to let that program communicate over a network.
-By answering "No" to this question, our card details remain secure.
+Our card details remain secure by answering "No" to this question.

 So, with a Firewall, I Am Completely Safe, Even if I Do Not Have an Antivirus?

-Antivirus and firewall are two completely different products that serve different purposes.
-For example, if our system is infected with a virus that destroys word files, the firewall will not detect or stop it, as it does not attempt to contact the network.
+Antivirus and firewalls are two completely different products that serve different purposes.
+For example, if our system is infected with a virus that destroys Word files, the firewall will not detect or stop it, as it does not attempt to contact the network.

 If my Antivirus is Internet Security, Do I Need a Firewall?